zilliztech/phantoscope-bootcamp/EN_tutorials/create_operator.md

 }'
 ```

-  > Operator 名称。Port 52001 is the port that is mapped when starting the custom Operator container.
+  > Port 52001 is the port that is mapped when starting the custom Operator container.
   >
   > `name` parameter resnet50_encoder is the port mapped on the custom_ Operator name as defined in operator.py.